taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/bridging.md

 ## The signal service

-Taiko's signal service is a smart contract available on both L1 and L2, available for any dapp developer to use.
+Taiko's signal service is a smart contract available on both L1 and L2, for any dapp developer to use.
 It uses the previously mentioned merkle proofs to provide a service for secure cross-chain messaging.

 You can store signals and check if a signal was sent from an address.
 It also exposes an important function: `verifySignalReceived`.